Transitioning to Online Teaching with UVACollab: A Brief Checklist

 - How do I upload/download large files to Resources using WebDAV?

 Use Media Gallery to upload videos

-There is no file size upload limit in Media Gallery, but be aware that when uploading very large files, your network connection may timeout before the upload completes.
+Media Gallery can store very large file sizes, but be aware that when uploading very large files, your network connection may timeout before the upload completes.

 Use Discussions to create options for text-based conversations.

 Use Assignments to collect and evaluate papers or other work.

 Use Tests & Quizzes to deliver and score quizzes or exams.

 Tests & Quizzes offers a wide variety of question types, including multiple choice, matching, true/false, short answer/essay, and file upload.
 Quizzes or exams can be configured to be available during a particular time period, and can also include time limits that begin when the student starts working and submit when the designated time has expired.

 Use Gradebook to calculate course grades.